 When you look out your windshield on I-35 or I-10, you might notice a prevalence of Texas Edition trucks.

 While mostly half-ton pickups wear this badge, other vehicles sport the Lone Star proudly, both past and present.
-It makes you wonder why so many editions of vehicles don the badge of Texas, how the Texas edition varies from others, and why people demand such a special badge.
+It makes you wonder why so many editions of vehicles don the badging of Texas, how the Texas edition packages vary from others, and why people demand such a special badge.

 The answer is simple: Texas-sized economics and culture.

-The following is a list of five impressive Texas Editions (in no particular order) you may want to check-out for yourself.
+The following is a list of five impressive Texas Edition pickup trucks (in no particular order) you may want to check-out for yourself, whether you're Texans or not.

 1. Ford F-150 Texas Edition